-Regarding the Green as Grass Hunter and Modified divisions, is a rider able to move between the two if the horse needs to change mid-season?
+Regarding the Twin Cities Hunter and Modified Hunter divisions, is a rider able to move between the two if the horse needs to change mid-season?
 ANSWER: You can move between these two divisions as necessary.
-However, the horse must be eligible for the division in which they are competing.
 For year-end awards, each division will be calculated separately.
 Please see the rules which are posted on the RPHSA Divisions and Rules page.

 What is the difference between hunter over fences & equitation over fences?
 ANSWER: Hunter classes are judged on the horse's quality and style.
 Equitation classes focus on the rider.
 Both classes are individual patterns over obstacles.